Information for headteachers about the pupil forecasting service provided by the Development section.

-The pupil projection model is a system that produces annual projections of the number of pupils that are likely to attend each infant, junior, primary and secondary school for the next five to 10 years, based on current and previous trends.
+The pupil projection model is a system that produces annual projections of the number of pupils that are likely to attend each Derbyshire infant, junior, primary and secondary school for the next 5 to 10 years, based on current and previous trends.

-Geographical information and database systems, along with data from the local health Authority, school census and admissions, produce data at school level that can be grouped into a number of areas such as ward, parish, planning districts, electoral, constituencies, multi-agency teams and learning communities, and produces invaluable data on pupil movements and trends.
+Geographical information and database systems, along with data from the local health authority, school census and admissions, produce data at school level that can be grouped into a number of areas such as ward, parish, planning districts, electoral, constituencies, multi-agency teams, learning communities etc, and produces invaluable data on pupil movements and trends.

 The model has been shown to project pupil numbers within the audit commission guidelines of plus or minus 1% based on primary and secondary school phases.

-Our development team use the pupil forecasting data for a variety of purposes e.g. to assist in setting priorities for future capital building projects, identifying potential re-organisations/mergers, agreeing section 106 contributions.
+Our Children’s Services Development team uses the pupil forecasting data for a variety of purposes; for example to assist in setting priorities for future capital building projects, identifying potential re-organisations/mergers and agreeing S106 contributions.

 Our school finance section makes use of pupil forecasts in their preparation of current and future budgets for schools, identifying revenue and staffing requirements and potential issues to discuss with headteachers.

-Internally, the data is made available to our elected members, senior officers, 14-19 planning and commissioning teams and the communications team.
+Internally, the data is made available to elected members, senior officers, 14-19 planning and commissioning team and the communications team.

 Local boroughs and districts have access to the data for the preparation of their core strategy in order to identify areas for housing development.